 Heat rocks (also known as hot rocks/rock heaters/etc.) are notoriously unreliable and many reptiles have lost their lives due to severe burns caused by these devices.
 They’re also not a good choice for heating your enclosure, as it only warms the rock’s surface, not the surrounding air.

 What about heat mats?

 Although heat mats were once the go-to way to heat a leopard gecko enclosure, we have much better options now.
-Aside from being unnatural (heat comes from above in nature!), heat mats only produce Infrared-C, the weakest and least efficient wavelength for reptile thermoregulation.
-These waves barely penetrate the epidermis and only warm direct surfaces, not the surrounding air, meaning the gecko needs to flatten itself on the mat for ages, just to absorb enough heat to digest its food.
+Aside from being unnatural (heat comes from above in the wild!), heat mats only produce Infrared-C, the weakest and least efficient wavelength for reptile thermoregulation.
+These waves barely penetrate the epidermis and only warm solid surfaces, not the surrounding air, meaning the gecko needs to flatten itself on the mat for extended periods of time just to absorb enough minimal heat to digest its food.